 Use of ornithological radar and audio-visual observers to assess risk of collision of the Newell's Shearwater and Hawaiian Petrel with existing transmission lines, Kauai, Kauai Island Utility Cooperative.

-Assessment of impacts to the Newell’s Shearwater, Hawaiian Petrel, Hawaiian Goose and Hawaiian Hoary Bat from a proposed meteorological towers, Oahu, Hawaiian Electric Company.
+Assessment of impacts to the Newell's Shearwater, Hawaiian Petrel, Hawaiian Goose and Hawaiian Hoary Bat from a proposed meteorological tower, Oahu, Hawaiian Electric Company.